padmarajnidagundi/padmarajnidagundi/README.md

 - Reduce 3rd line calls/service disk calls using ITIL practices
 - Experience in AI and ML system testing
 - Experienced as a team lead for 13 FTE, I successfully led software testing and IT support teams and managed KPIs, stakeholder communication, and team budget management.

-- In my previous job as a team lead, I successfully led test and support teams and managed KPIs, MVP, stakeholder communication, and team budget management.
+As a team lead, I successfully led test and support teams and managed KPIs, MVPs, stakeholder communication, and team budget management in my previous job.